frconor-ebook/meditations/_posts/2025-04-18-the-anniversary-of-the-first-holy-communion-of-st-josemaria.md

 Conversion through the bread of life.

 Pope Benedict says, "Man is created for that true and eternal happiness which only God\'s love can give.
-But our wounded freedom would go astray were it not already able to experience something of that future fulfillment."
+But our wounded freedom would go astray were it not already able to experience something of that future fulfillment" (*ibid*.).

 That pledge of eternal life helps us to look to eternity, to see and to judge all the world\'s events with that echo of eternity.
 We\'re not just here existing for this moment.

 There\'s something great to which we are called: the eternal wedding feast.
 Pope John Paul likes to talk a lot about the eternal wedding feast.
 Everything is geared towards that.

 "Moreover," Pope Benedict says, "to go forward in the right direction, we all need to be guided toward our final goal.
 That goal is Christ himself, the Lord who conquered sin and death, and who makes himself present to us in a special way in the Eucharistic celebration.
 Even though we remain 'aliens and exiles' in this world (1 Pet.
-2:11, through faith, we already share in the fullness of the risen life."
+2:11), through faith, we already share in the fullness of the risen life" (*ibid*.).

 We are called to participate "in the fullness of the risen life."